nmshd/documentation/_docs_explore/22-security.md

 We run on a complete web stack, meaning that all Runtime coding so far is developed for a sandboxed web environment.
 While this sounds scary at first - there are still people that believe browsers and website to be highly insecure - it introduces a very interesting security measure: It is sandboxed.

-Even if malware would be executed within the Enmeshed Runtime, it would need to break out of the sandbox to perform malicious activities with the actual device.
-This applies primarily to the Enmeshed App.
+Even if malware would be executed within the enmeshed Runtime, it would need to break out of the sandbox to perform malicious activities with the actual device.
+This applies primarily to the enmeshed App.

-However a malware could still access the data within the Enmeshed Runtime, meaning Enmeshed keys and communication payloads which is highly sensitive data.
+However a malware could still access the data within the enmeshed Runtime, meaning enmeshed keys and communication payloads which is highly sensitive data.

 # Connector Security